veselosky/veselosky.me/content/2013/01/take-heed-managers-your-best-practices-are-killing-your-company.md

 Slug: take-heed-managers-your-best-practices
 Category: Business

+# Take heed, managers: your "best practices" are killing your company

 If you are a manager, you *need* to understand the ideas of [W. Edwards Deming][].
 Deming wrote several books about management, in which he chastised American business schools and American corporate management